-14 Castro Valley Sanitary District, Who We Are
+17 Castro Valley Sanitary District, Who We Are

-ABMUD, About Your Water Alameda County Community Development Agency, 2015-2023 Housing Element
+&lt;sup>15 ABMUD, About Your Water

+&lt;sup>16 Alameda County Community Development Agency, 2015-2023 Housing Element

 Comcast) and weekly garbage service (Waste Management of Alameda County through a contract with the Alameda County Waste Management Authority Sanitary District).
 Solid waste from Alameda County is taken to the Davis Street Transfer Station and then to Altamont Landfill east of Livermore located within the County's limits.